SkygearIO/skygear-doc/content/server/configuring.md

 * `TOKEN_STORE_PATH` - where the token will store when using `fs`.
 Or the URL when using `redis`, e.g. `redis://localhost:6379`
 * `TOKEN_STORE_PREFIX` - string, prefix to the access token for using redis.
+* `TOKEN_STORE_EXPIRY` - integer, number of seconds the created access token will expire.
+Default is to never expire.

 ### Asset store related
 * `ASSET_STORE` - the backing store of assets, currently supporting `fs` and `s3`.